ArweaveTeam/docs.arweave.org-developers/tools/arweave-deploy/README.md

 npm update -g arweave-deploy
 ```

-RSA key generation requires Node v10.12.0 so some features may be unavailable.
-If you're running an earlier versoin of node or don't want node installed at all, the precompiled binaries below come bundled with the correct version.
+RSA key generation requires Node v10.12.0+ so some features may be unavailable.
+If you're running an earlier version of node or don't want node installed at all, the precompiled binaries below come bundled with the correct version.

 ### Manual